 The first wing to be completed was the King’s Library between 1823 and 1828.
 The structure is the East Wing of the complex and is now referred to as the Enlightenment Gallery.

-This was followed by the North Wing which originally housed a reading room but which has now been transformed into the “Wellcome Gallery.”
+This was followed by the North Wing which originally housed a reading room but has now been transformed into the “Wellcome Gallery.”
 Both original wings were built around a central courtyard and completed in the year 1838.

 6. The original museum was demolished in the year 1842